Horizontal barrier

 Our HW partner installs our indestructible HW horizontal barriers in your masonry.
 Installation takes place in just one work step and is therefore time-saving, effective and gentle on the masonry.

 Once the wall above the barrier has dried out, the exterior of the wall can be renovated (plastering and painting).
-The horizontal barrier provides permanent protection and requires no maintenance!
+The horizontal barrier provides permanent protection against rising damp and requires no maintenance!

 HW-Mauerrockenlegung has been ensuring permanently dry walls for 50 years - in Germany and Europe.
 Our work speaks for itself.
 Get an overview of our projects and see for yourself.